neurodatascience/fmralign-tutorials/content/0-0-overview.md

 First, we provide a brief summary of the intutions behind functional alignment.
 We then review five of the most popular methods for functional alignment:

-- Ridge regression
+1. Ridge regression
-- Procrustes analysis
+2. Procrustes analysis
-- Optimal transport
+3. Optimal transport
-- Canonical Correlation Analysis (CCA)
+4. Canonical Correlation Analysis (CCA)
-- Shared Response Modelling (SRM)
+5. Shared Response Modelling (SRM)

+For each method, we provide mathematical formalisms and corresponding Python code.
+We also point to optimized implementations available in other software libraries for use on real-world data.

 ## Running the tutorials